 We have had quite a few questions about Spanish Cedar availability and quality.
-We spoke with two of our Salesmen, Rob Nienaber and Bill Guiteras, to help answer some of your questions.
+We spoke with our salesman Rob Nienaber to help answer some of your questions.

 Where is it from?